fallen-icarus/cardano-options/README.md

 A p2p-DeFi protocol for writing, buying, and trading American-style *covered* options contracts on the Cardano Settlement Layer.

-As with all [p2p-DeFi protocol](https://github.com/zhekson1/CSL-DeFi-Protocols), all users maintain full custody, delegation control, and voting control of their assets at all times.
+As with all [p2p-DeFi protocols](https://github.com/zhekson1/CSL-DeFi-Protocols), all users maintain full custody, delegation control, and voting control of their assets at all times.
 No batchers are required.

+> Knowledge of basic Haskell syntax and `cardano-cli` usage is recommended.

 The Getting Started instructions can be found [here](./GettingStarted.md), and the benchmarks can be found [here](./Benchmarks.md).